 - Tagalog

-Although the English language often acts as the lingua franca of the world, more Americans than ever (60 million, around 20%) speak other languages than English at home.
+Although the English language often acts as the linguafranca of the world, more Americans than ever (60 million, around 20%) speak languages other than English at home.

 That bill has been introduced several times…but has never passed.